M-Theory Brazilian Jiu Jitsu (BJJ)

 KIDS AND YOUTH JIU JITSU AND JUDO

 Our Youth Jiu Jitsu classes are for kids ages 5-13.
 Learning martial arts for kids is one of the most effective means of self defense, confidence, physical activity and bully prevention.
 We take pride in teaching the kids life skills that include respect for others and for self, self control, hard work and determination along with providing a fun atmosphere for learning and growing.
-Our youth classes are taught by Jason Jerabek, Jose Varella, and Jason Bernardin.
 The first Kids Brazilian Jiu Jitu class is free, get started today.

 Kids Jiu Jitsu Schedule: Mon, Tues, Wed, Thurs at 5:30pm and Saturdays 9am

 BJJ is a martial art that teaches how to control an opponent on the ground and provides an intense workout and learning curve like no other art.
 We provide a fun and safe learning environment and all levels from the first-timer to the highly experienced are welcome.